For those who take their barbecue a little too seriously

 There is even a second page for each cook to capture the all important preparation notes and the step by step of cooking.
 For me, the al important, “what would you try next time,” is a section that helps me to continue to improve.
 And of course it includes and overall rating section with final notes.

 This paperback holds up to 50 meals and hardcover book has up to 100 and either one makes a great Father’s day gift for any Backyard BBQ enthusiast.
-For $6.99, you can find it on Amazon and order a paperback copy today.
+You can find it on Amazon and order a paperback copy today.